commercetools/commercetools-payment-integration-java/README.md

 For more info about build and publish process see [BUILD](BUILD.md) documentation

-## Integration into the shop:
+## Project configuration:
-Take the dependencies from Maven central.
+Take the dependencies from Maven central, Bintray/JCenter.

 ### Maven example